matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-20-day_035_xss_hunter.md

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/xss_hunter/xsshunter2.PNG)

     Step 3:
-    In the XSS Hunter website you will see the XSS Fires load the detected vulnerability and create a report for understanding.
+    On the XSS Hunter website, you will see the XSS Fires load the detected vulnerability and create a report for understanding.

 <br>